smogon/pokemon-showdown/README.md

     cd <location of PS>
     node app.js

-Visit your server at `http://play.pokemonshowdown.com/?server=SERVER&serverport=PORT`
+Visit your server at `http://play.pokemonshowdown.com/~~SERVER:PORT`

 Replace `SERVER` with your server domain or IP, and `PORT` with the server's port (default is 8000).

-Currently, this workflow works for testing Pokemon Showdown and testing your patches before submitting pull requests, but I wouldn't recommend running a production server this way.
-I'll make it easier to host your own server in the future.
+Currently, this workflow works for testing Pokemon Showdown and testing your patches before submitting pull requests, but it ends up with somewhat ugly URLs.
+I'll make it easier to host your own server in the future, when we're closer to leaving beta.